Term of the Moment

 Definition: GPU

 A GPU is all about performing parallel operations.
-Although it is used for 2D data as well as for zooming and panning the screen, a GPU is essential for smooth decoding and rendering of 3D animations and video.
+Although it is used for 2D data as well as for zooming and panning the screen, a GPU is essential for rendering 3D animation.
 The more sophisticated the GPU, the higher the resolution and the faster and smoother the motion.
 See graphics pipeline.

 Ray Tracing Engine

-GPUs may also include hardware to accelerate ray tracing, which simulates a light source falling on objects resulting in bright areas and shadows.
-Fast ray tracing greatly enhances realism and has become mandatory for serious gaming (see ray tracing).
+A GPU may also include hardware to accelerate ray tracing, which simulates a light source falling on objects to create bright areas and shadows.
+Fast ray tracing enhances realism and has become mandatory for serious gaming (see ray tracing).

 The Engines Behind AI and Crypto